segmentio/analytics.js-integrations/README.md

 * Test one integration: `$ yarn test-integration <integration-name> <browser-type>`
 * Test updated integrations (require Golang): `$ yarn test-updated-integrations <browser-type>`
 * Test all integrarions: `$ yarn test-all-integrations <browser-type>`

+You can ignore specific browsers from an integration tests adding the file `.browserignore` to the integration folder with one browser name per line.

 ### Credentials
 (Work in progress)